forhadnmsu/Fun4AllRUSFileManager/README.md

+## Goal
+We are introducing a new file format to the Fun4All server for the convenience of its users.
+Unlike formats such as DST or the E906 SRaw ROOT file, which require dynamic libraries or proper dictionaries for data read/write operations on another computer, we have introduced a ROOT-based file format called **RUS (ROOT Universal Structure)**.
+This format simplifies the process by eliminating the need for specific libraries or dictionaries other than ROOT.
+For example, an analyzer can use **Fun4AllRUSEventOutputManager** to access data from the Fun4All Server in the RUS format, perform any necessary preprocessing, and then register the data through **Fun4AllRUSEventInputManager** for post-processing tasks such as reconstruction, vertexing, and more.

 ## Fun4AllRUSEventInputManager

 The `Fun4AllRUSEventInputManager` is an input file manager within the Fun4All framework, designed to handle and register various types of input data, including triggers, hits, true track information, and event details, from a ROOT file.
 It supports a wide range of data formats, such as integers, doubles, and booleans, and can store this data in flat, vector, or array formats.
-Set `SetMCMode` to `true` if you want to include true track variables in the RUS file for simulated data.
+Set `SetMCMode` in your macro to `true` if you want to include true track variables in the RUS file for simulated data.

 ## Fun4AllRUSEventOutputManager

 The `Fun4AllRUSEventOutputManager` is an output file manager within the Fun4All framework, designed to handle and register various types of input data, including triggers, hits, true/reco track or dimuon information, and event details, from a ROOT file.
 It supports a wide range of data formats, such as integers, doubles, and booleans, and can store this data in flat, vector, or array formats.
-Set `SetMCMode` to `true` if you want to include true variables in the RUS file for simulated data.
+Set `SetMCMode` in your macro to `true` if you want to include true variables in the RUS file for simulated data.

 ### Instructions for Adding Reconstructed Variables to RUS File